 Foods You Probably Think Are Healthy but Actually Aren’t

-It can be difficult to eat healthy when there are so many foods out there that claim to be good for you but aren’t.
-Foods that are low in fat are often high in sodium and sugars, and foods that are gluten free can be packed with fats.
+It’s hard to eat healthy when so many foods claim to be good for you but aren’t.
+Low-fat snacks are often higher in sodium and sugars, and gluten-free foods can be packed with fat.
 Here, we break down these not-so-healthy foods that somehow have a good rep. One beloved burger backup isn’t so body-friendly (page 10).

 Dried fruits do pack a lot of nutrients, which is why they come across as healthy.
 However, since the fruits have been dried and are smaller, it’s easy to eat a lot more of them.
 With that comes much more sugar, calories, and carbohydrates.
 One snack sized pack of raisins (dried grapes) has 20 grams of sugar.
 However, you’d have to consume nearly 1.5 cups of grapes to get the same amount of sugar.